 3. Rain Man (1988)

-Dustin Hoffman’s incredible performance as the autistic savant Raymond Babbitt gained him the second Oscar for the best lead performance.
+Hoffman’s incredible performance as the autistic savant Raymond Babbitt won him the second Oscar for the best male lead.
 Nevertheless, over the years, advocates from the autism community criticized the performance.
 Arguably, the role was accused of creating stereotypes of autism.
 Many of the perceptions about autism and savant syndrome in Rain Man have become obsolete.
 Similarly, it’s common knowledge that autism is different with every person.
 Not every autistic individual would have the mannerisms of Hoffman’s character.
 It is also noted that Rain Man is used as a popular analogy today for anything related to mental defects.

 4. Death of a Salesman (1985)